 ," which can be found on their 1974 album, Now We Are Six

-Bowie draws, sculpts and paints in his spare time.
-His favorite artists include Tintoretto, John Bellany, Erich Heckel and Picasso.
+Bowie drew, sculpted and painted in his spare time.
+His favorite artists included Tintoretto, John Bellany, Erich Heckel and Picasso.